hadyhefny/GADPhaseTwoProject/README.md

     • LiveData

     • network status using a class that encapsulate both the data and its state.

+    • This application supports portrait and landscape mode and preserve data accross confugration changes.

     • This application interacts with a webservice (RESTfull API) using retrofit library for networking.